graham768/anlage-wellness-netlify/README.md

 - Uses `gatsby-image` with Netlify-CMS preview support
 - Separate components for everything
 - Netlify deploy configuration
-- Netlify function support, see `lambda` folder
+- Stripe Subscription Support
-- Perfect score on Lighthouse for SEO, Accessibility and Performance (wip:PWA)
+- Netlify functions for handling authentication and stripe subscriptions (see `lambda` folder)
-- ..and more
+- Perfect score on Lighthouse for SEO, Accessibility and Performance

 ## Prerequisites